Encamina/enmarcha/src/Encamina.Enmarcha.AspNet.OpenApi/README.md

 #### GroupNameKeyAuthorizationMiddleware

-This middleware is used to block access to an OpenAPI document or specification b y using a pre-shared key that must be provided in the request header per specification.
+This middleware is used to block access to an OpenAPI document or specification by using a pre-shared key that must be provided in the request header per specification.

 To configure, use the `GroupNameKeyAuthenticationOptions` class.